Local foundation donates money to buy safety vests for Columbia Co. resource officers

-COLUMBIA COUNTY (WJBF)- “I think it’s great that our students also know that that extra assurance is there so that they’re able to know that their police officers are doing everything in their school to keep them safe” said Sharon Taylor, JD Paugh Foundation board secretary.
+COLUMBIA COUNTY, Ga.
+(WJBF)- “I think it’s great that our students also know that that extra assurance is there so that they’re able to know that their police officers are doing everything in their school to keep them safe,” said Sharon Taylor, JD Paugh Foundation Board Secretary.

 During Tuesday’s Columbia County board of education meeting, the JD Paugh Foundation was recognized for donating more than $7000 to the school district.